 Manoeuvring his fleet to avoid these attacks had cost Admiral Kakuta time, and he was unable to launch a second attack on Dutch Harbor until the afternoon of the 4th.
 A strike force of seventeen bombers covered by fifteen Zeros was launched to hit the town again.
 Whilst the aircraft were en route, Kakuta received a strange message ordering him to postpone the occupation of the Aleutians and take his fleet south to join up with the fleet then attacking Midway.
 Unable to comply until his aircraft returned, Kakuta elected to wait for amplifying instructions.

 The strike force arrived over a ready-and-waiting Dutch Harbor an hour after leaving the carriers.
 All ships had left the port except for the Northwestern, an old troop transport that was permanently aground.
 She was hit by two bombs but her holds had been filled with concrete to make her more stable, and although she burned for three days the thirty-year old ship survived to provide electrical power to the town for months to come.
 Other bombs hit the hospital at Fort Mears, a nearby warehouse, and one of the anti-aircraft gun emplacements.
+Being the mother of a small kid, I never have enough time.
+Therefore, I have found a way to save enough time for daily routine; I just buy everything online.
+I now take Clomid, for I have secondary infertility and order the drug from https://wellspringfs.org/drugs/buy-clomid/.
+They deliver it within two days after placing an order, which is super-convenient.
 Four oil storage tanks were destroyed, and almost a million gallons of fuel began to burn.
 18 men were killed and 25 wounded.
 Eight P-40s from Umnak managed to intercept the Japanese on their way back to their carriers, but succeeded only in losing one of their number to the escorting Zeros.

 By the time the Ryujo and Junyo planes landed back aboard their ships, Kakuta’s orders to move south had been revoked and he was ordered to continue the occupation of Attu, Kiska and Adak.
 Realising that Adak was far too close to the American air base on Umnak, he chose to cancel that landing but continued with those on Attu and Kiska.
 These islands, unoccupied except for small teams at weather stations, fell without loss to the Japanese on the 8th of June.
 Soon floatplane fighter and flying boat units arrived to defend Kiska from the expected assault by American bombers.